Citrix DaaS

 • On-demand updates (such as hotfixes and patches between major releases) are not supported.

-Using the Full Configuration interface, you can upgrade VDAs on a per-catalog or a per-machine basis.
+Using Studio, you can upgrade VDAs on a per-catalog or a per-machine basis.
 You can upgrade them immediately or at a scheduled time.

 To learn more about the VDA Upgrade service, see Tech Brief: Citrix VDA Upgrade service.
 There, you will find an overview of the service, detailed information on how it works, and other useful resources.